Wisconsin Department of Revenue: State and local finance

-Income, Sales & Excise Tax
+Income, sales and excise tax

 The Division of Income, Sales and Excise Tax (IS&E) administers individual income, employee withholding, corporate franchise/income, state and county sales/use, estate, excise, recycling, and other state tax programs.
 It also administers various state tax credits, including the homestead, farmland preservation, earned income tax credits.
-The Division works to promote voluntary tax compliance and to identify and address noncompliance, and to promote fairness and equity in the administration of state tax law.
+The division works to promote voluntary tax compliance and to identify and address noncompliance, and to promote fairness and equity in the administration of state tax law.